Kseniyapl/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
 1. Explain what a token is used for.

+A token is used to make security decisions and to store tamper-proof information about some system entity.

 2. What steps can you take in your web apps to keep your data secure?

+- keep all platforms or scripts you've installed up-to-date
+- use strong passwords
+- SSL encryption on your login pages
+- Choosing a secure and reputable web hosting company
+- delete any files, databases, or applications from the website that are no longer in use
+- backups of all of your website files in case your site becomes inaccessible or your data is lost
+- check for website and server vulnerabilities
+- hire a security expert

 3. Describe how web servers work.

+ A web server connects to the Internet and supports physical data interchange with other devices connected to the web

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST, GET, PUT, PATCH, and DELETE.